EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 ### Step 1: Start the VehicleRegistrationService with Dapr

 In assignment 1, you started all the services using `dotnet run`.
-When you want to run a service with a Dapr side-car that handles its communication, you need to start it using the Dapr CLI.
+When you want to run a service with a Dapr sidecar that handles its communication, you need to start it using the Dapr CLI.
 There are a couple of things you need to specify when starting the service:

 - The service needs a unique id which Dapr can use to find it.
 This is called the *app-id* (or application Id).
 You specify this with the `--app-id` flag on the command-line.

 - Each of the services listens on a different HTTP port for requests (to prevent port collisions on localhost).
 The VehicleRegistrationService runs on port `5002` for instance.
 You need to tell Dapr this port so the Dapr sidecar can communicate with the service.
 You specify this with the `--app-port` flag on the command-line.

-- Dapr uses HTTP or gRPC to communicate with the Dapr side-car.
-The ports used for this communication is `3500` for HTTP and `50001` for gRPC by default.
-But to prevent port collisions on the local machine when running multiple services, you have to specify a unique HTTP and gRPC port per service.
+- The service can use HTTP or gRPC to communicate with the Dapr sidecar.
+The default ports used for this communication are `3500` for HTTP and `50001` for gRPC.
+To prevent port collisions on the local machine when running multiple services, you have to specify a unique HTTP and gRPC port per service.
 You specify this with the `--dapr-http-port` and `--dapr-grpc-port` flags on the command-line.
 Throughout the workshop, you will use the following ports:

   | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
   | -------------------------- | ---------------- | ---------------------- | ---------------------- |